abhish1ss/WareHouseManagementSystem/README.md

 ## Requirements
-1. User can store, generate, print a bill
+1. User can store, generate, print a bill.
 2. User will have three roles - admin, employee, and manager.
 3. User can store a store details.
 4. Admin can add, modify or delete vehicle details.
 5. Dashboard will have cash counter calculator.
 6. WMS will have inbuilt Stock Management System.
+7. WMS will have inbuilt Loan Management System.
+8. Admin can add, edit, and delete a product.
+9. WMS can handle price changes with stocks.
+10. Bills can be either GST or Non-GST.

 ## Tools & Technologies
 1. **Programming Languages:** Java, Javascript